mrets/Help/certificates_tab.md

 ![](https://github.com/mrets/photos/blob/master/certificates_tab2b.png?raw=true)

-You will see options to change from 'Active' to 'Retired'.
-Below these buttons, you will see the total corresponding RECs under each status.
-Which brings us to...
+You will see options to change from ‘Active’ to ‘Retired’, to 'Reserved" Below these buttons, you will see the total corresponding RECs under each status.

 <br>